 Abdul Malick, 50

 I left Burma with my mother and father.
 I reached Pakistan alone.
-My parents were attacked while escaping Burma.
+My parents were attacked by an Englishman while escaping Burma.
 They sustained injuries, which did not receive medical care, and died in Bangladesh.
 My father went first; my mother died 11 days after him.
-There was a lot of violence and chaos at the time.
-It was a Jew* who did that to them.

 A kind neighbour of ours brought me to Pakistan with him.
 I was six or seven years old.
 He took care of me.
 I lived with him in his house in Korangi, until he has passed away from an illness.
 I had one other uncle who lived in Pakistan.
 He has since moved to Saudi Arabia.

 I was married 35 years ago.
 I have six children.
 My boys are fishermen, like me.
 We use the same boat.
 I work from the morning till 10-11 at night.
 I just come home to sleep.
 We sell two to four kilograms of fish to a man at the harbour, who takes it to the market.
 We keep one kilogram for personal consumption.
-I make 1,500-2,000 rupees a week.
 My wife and daughters do not work.
 Only men work.

 I had my first NIC made at the age of 20.
 I had another one made during Benazir Bhutto’s government in the 1990s.
 Since I live in Pakistan, I consider myself to be Pakistani.
 I was so young when I left Burma.
 I know very little about that country or its affairs, I only know about Pakistan.